-According to information released by the United Nations, more than 70% of the total population (18 million people) are considered food insecure, have limited access to basic services, and are in need of humanitarian assistance.
-As humanitarian actors have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
+According to information released by the United Nations, more than 43 percent of the country’s total population of 25 million are undernourished, have limited access to basic services, and are in need of humanitarian assistance.
+As humanitarian organisations have not been able to conduct assessments in the country over the past few years, the current situation remains unclear.
 The country is also prone to extreme weather conditions, particularly droughts, floods, and storms.

-As a consequence of the international sanctions adopted against North Korea in early 2013, international bank transfers into the country are more difficult to carry out, which may affect the functioning of humanitarian agencies.
+Due to the international sanctions adopted against North Korea in early 2013, it is more difficult to make international bank transfers into the country, which affects the functioning of humanitarian agencies.

 The food and nutrition situation remains fragile and subject to deterioration in case of shocks.
-According to the Food and Agriculture Organization (FAO), the 2017 crop production has been severely affected by a prolonged dry spell, threatening food security for a large part of its populations.
-The overall chronic undernutrition and micronutrient deficiencies remain worrying.
-Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's condition.
-According to the latest nutrition survey in 2012, stunting (low height compared to age) prevalence was reported at 28%, which is considered a “medium” public health concern by the World Health Organization (WHO).
+According to the Food and Agriculture Organization (FAO), crop production in 2018 plunged below five million tonnes for the first time in more than a decade as the country continued to experience natural disasters, which threatened food security for a large part of the country's population.
+The overall chronic undernutrition and micronutrient deficiencies across the country remain worrying.
+Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's conditions.
+According to the latest nutrition survey in 2017, stunting (low height compared to age) prevalence was reported at 19 percent, which is considered a “medium” public health concern by the World Health Organization (WHO).

-Recurrent natural disasters, ranging from extended droughts, severe flooding to occasional typhoons, compound the people’s vulnerabilities and need for humanitarian assistance.
+Recurrent natural disasters, ranging from extended droughts and severe flooding to occasional typhoons, compound people’s vulnerabilities and need for humanitarian assistance.

-Continuing its support to the most vulnerable communities, the EU provided €300 000 in early 2016 for an initiative led by the Finnish Red Cross (FRC), focusing on enhancing the capacity of people in rural areas to respond to future floods and droughts, at both local and national levels.
-The programme, running until November 2017, will directly benefit over 7 000 individuals in targeted localities.
+In early 2016, continuing its support to the most vulnerable communities, the EU provided €300 000 for an initiative led by the Finnish Red Cross (FRC), focusing on enhancing the capacity of people in rural areas to respond to future floods and droughts, at both local and national levels.
+The programme, which ran until November 2017, directly benefited over 7 000 people in targeted localities.

-In the previous funding cycle (2014-2015), a total of €72 000 had been provided to North Korea as part of a multi-country initiative on disaster preparedness across Asia.
-This action, implemented by the United Nations’ Food and Agriculture Organisation (FAO), aimed at increasing capacities for Disaster Risk Reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness raising on core technical and institutional requirements.
+Between 2014 and 2015, a total of €72 000 was provided to North Korea as part of a multi-country initiative on disaster preparedness across Asia.
+This action, implemented by the United Nations’ Food and Agriculture Organization (FAO), aimed to increase capacities for disaster risk reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness-raising on core technical and institutional requirements.